 Measuring the reproductive success of a family

 Generally, the more offspring a family produces the greater will be its reproductive success- just like a manufacturing company is likely to gain more profits if it produces more units.
 The more copies a set of genes makes of itself the better.

 But things are rarely that simple.
 Often, there are other factors to consider.
 Making copies is not enough.
 You got to make copies that will successfully be able to make their own copies in the future.
 Now that type of success is dependent on a number of variables- the primary ones being ‘risk of disease’ and ‘availability of resources’.

 We have subconscious psychological mechanisms designed to operate on these variables.
-More often than not, our psychological mechanisms seem irrational in today’s context because they were evolved to work in the Stone Age.
+More often than not, our psychological mechanisms seem irrational in today’s context because they evolved to work in the Stone Age.